 2. Clothe your windows

-Solar screens, or mesh-like window screens, intercept up to 70% of solar energy before it gets into the house, Krigger says.
-Window screens are particularly effective on east- and west-facing windows, according to the U.S. Department of Energy.
+During cool seasons, about 76 percent of sunlight on windows enters in the form of heat, according to the U.S. Department of Energy.
+Solar screens, or mesh-like window screens, can intercept this energy before it gets into the house.
+Window screens are particularly effective on east- and west-facing windows.

 Window films are another option.
 They are transparent, metalized sheets that reflect heat before it can be transmitted through glass.